dittolooch/dittolooch.github.io/about.md

   Hey there!
 Thanks for wanting to know more about me.
 This page is updated irregularly with more projects and other random stuff.
 </p>

 I was a derivatives salesperson in the investment banking industry for 2 years and later on co-founded a peer-to-peer lending platform for college students in Taiwan.

-Having had the fortune of discovering my interests in software development, I set out to obtain a computer science degree in the United States.
-In order to achieve that, I moved to Australia to get away from my usual social circles and am working hard to save money for the education and am studying the fundamentals of computer science.
-This website shall record parts of the journey.
+Having had the fortune of discovering my interests in software development, I set out to become a tech professional working within finance and technology in the United States.

 ## Contact
 * Current Location: []